 Use crisp and precise language to indicate the errors.
 Make them visible by using bold colors and highlighting them, so that the user knows there is an issue

 Make sure you align the error messages along the visual where the error occurs so that the customer is aware of what the error means and how to rectify it.

 5. Choose An Appropriate Font Type And Size

 It’s so irritating for your user if they cannot read what’s written right below the product you have chosen to view on the mobile.
 The choice of fonts plays an important role in making the app visually appealing, usable, and functional.

 Too much content and too little space can lead to attrition for your app.
 Instead, try to work on an app that contains fewer words addressed in visible fonts.
 Work on your font and color choices for the right experience.

-No one wants a complex checkout; one that requires you to spend a lot of time in filling out the forms.
-For increased engagement and improved conversions, opt for a single page checkout with one-click add to cart feature.
-The customer can add their address, name, and card details, and process their payment and secure their goods.
+No one wants a complex checkout; one that requires you to spend a lot of time filling out the forms.
+For increased engagement and improved conversions, opt for a single-page checkout with a one-click add-to-cart feature.
+The customer can add their address, name, and card details, process their payment, and secure their goods.

 It’s a good idea to research the market and the target audience’s buying behavior before you plan your checkout process.
 An ecommerce app is considered interactive and intuitive when the customers can easily purchase what they have added to their cart.

 The success of the ecommerce app is directly related to the usability and functional experience provided by it.
 You need to plan your design solutions based on the end user and how they respond to the eCommerce app.
 A/B testing will help you gauge your audience and know how they want their app to be.
 This will help you with the right feedback and give your app the necessary UX design.